 3. Pirated versions

 The pirated version of Photoshop is one of the most searched topics on the Internet.
-But people who use pirated versions of Photoshop not only risk their own security but also compromise the security of their systems.
+But people who use pirated versions of Photoshop risk their security and compromise the security of their systems.
 A pirated version of Photoshop is not only risky, but it also limits your creative potential and can even lead to some really frustrating problems when using the program.

 How to cancel Photoshop’s free trial?